John Lautner: In entertainment

-Many Lautner building were at one point owned by celebrities.
+Many Lautner buildings were at one point owned by celebrities.
 Between 2001 and 2007, his Segel Residence on Malibu's Carbon Beach was owned by actors David Arquette and Courteney Cox; it sold for US$33.5 million.
 Actor Vincent Gallo owned three Lautner homes, including the Wolff House in West Hollywood and the Garcia House.
 In 2014, actress Gwyneth Paltrow and singer Chris Martin purchased Lautner's 3,650-square-foot Garwood Residence in Point Dume for $14 million.

 Public buildings

 One of the few Lautner buildings regularly open to the general public is the Desert Hot Springs Motel, which was restored in 2001.
 The Bob Hope residence was made available for limited museum-sponsored public visits during 2008–2009.

 In 2016, LACMA announced a donation of the Sheats Goldstein House from the current owner, James Goldstein.
 The donation includes the house, surrounding land, and a $17 million fund for the upkeep of the house, as well as some art in the house, including a piece by artist James Turrell.
 According to the Los Angeles Times, the museum will use the house to host events, fundraisers, exhibitions, and occasional public access tours.